.NET Software Engineer - Global Phenomenon – Mainz, Germany

 You will represent National Grid and carry out work handed down by other areas of the business.

-Join us, and we’ll see you participate in craft skills activities on the LV, HV and EHV (Low, High & Extremely high voltage) network.
+Join us, and we’ll see you participate in craft skills activities on the live LV network, on dead LV, HV and EHV circuits (live HV circuits if part of a Hot Glove team).
 You’ll help with network operations, connect generators and services and organise your own projects.
-You’ll also:

 Test earthing, voltage, phasing and phase rotation